Top 30 Stress or Anxiety Memes That Every Employee Can Relate To

 02. Avoid Violence

-03. Don’t Target Specific Individuals or Team
+03. Don’t Target Specific Individuals or Teams

 Avoid using real names or photos of individuals or teams, unless you have permission.
 This is a vital thing to consider.
 Targeting a specific person or team may come off as mean-spirited or lead to privacy concerns.
 So, you should avoid this and stick to universal scenarios, fake names, or characters that people can relate to.